 The three processes outlined above have increased the relative power of the Supreme Court vis-a-vis the other authorities to such an extent that it has provoked exacting criticism of the Court, both from academia and in the public and political spheres.
-Prof. Mautner has defined the transformation in the Court's approach as a shift from formalism to values, and attributed this change, among other things, to an attempt by the social stratum to which the Supreme Court justices belong to maintain its power and liberal values.
+Prof. Menachem Mautner has defined the transformation in the Court's approach as a shift from formalism to values, and attributed this change, among other things, to an attempt by the social stratum to which the Supreme Court justices belong to maintain its power and liberal values.
 Other critics have argued that the Supreme Court has assumed powers that exceed the accepted and proper role of the courts and might ultimately even damage the Court itself.
 Certainly, the increasing number of rulings on politically controversial issues has led to growing criticism of the Court on the part of politicians.

 In recent years, the status of the Supreme Court has been the focus of constant political pressure aimed at reducing the Court's activism.
 Two of Israel's minsters of justice in recent decades have been fervent critics of judicial activism: Prof. Daniel Friedmann, who served as Minister of Justice in 2007-2009, summarized his critical approach in his book "The Purse and the Sword."
-The current Minister of Justice, Ayelet Shaked, who has been in office since 2015, has taken concrete steps to weaken judicial activism, including substantial and successful support for the appointment of "conservative" justices and the introduction of a Basic Law that will allow the Knesset to pass laws that override Supreme Court rulings by means of a "cessation clause."
+The current Minister of Justice, Ayelet Shaked, who has been in office since 2015, has taken concrete steps to weaken judicial activism, including substantial and successful support for the appointment of "conservative" justices and the introduction of a Basic Law that will allow the Knesset to pass laws that override Supreme Court rulings by means of an "override clause."
 The increase in judicial activism also led to a certain gradual decline in public confidence in the Supreme Court; however, public opinion polls since 2009 indicate a consistent moderate trend towards a return to the level of public trust it had prior to the constitutional revolution.

 Judicial creativity, then, is one of the central characteristics of Israel’s judiciary system.
 Like other identifying characteristics of the State of Israel, it is clearly reflected in Israeli land laws.
 The following paragraphs are devoted to analyzing two areas of land law that reflect the increasing power of the judiciary in Israel: First, the independent development indigenous equitable rights in Israel; and second, the evolution of the Court's rulings in the field of constitutional protection of private property in Israel.